nil-two/prod/README.md

 ### --version

-Output the version of ltsvp and exit.
+Output the version of prod and exit.

 ### -s, --separator=STRING